-Google Apps for Business —Google Apps with the most functionality.
+Google Apps for Work —Google Apps with the most functionality.
 Learn more about our free trial.

 Groups—An administrative feature to manage team communications and sharing (formerly email lists).
 Learn more.

-Instant Messaging —Instant messaging or IM is a form of real-time text communication.
-See chat.
+Instant Messaging—Instant messaging or IM is a form of real-time text communication.
+See chat or Hangouts.

 MX Record—Mail Exchange records direct email to its destination.
 See Basic Guide to DNS

-Message Security for Google Apps —This service, which is provided by Postini, allows administrators to have more granular control over spam, virus, and message filtering.
-This service is available in Google Apps for Business and Google Apps for Education.
+Message Security for Google Apps—This service, which is provided by Postini, allows administrators to have more granular control over spam, virus, and message filtering.
+This service is available in Google Apps for Work and Google Apps for Education.
 For more information, see Message Security for Google Apps in the Help Center.

-Next Generation — A version of the Admin console that has new features sooner than Current version.
-Admins who purchased a domain name with one of our registration partners, or signed up for Google Apps for Business will have Next Generation by default.
+Next Generation—A version of the Admin console that has new features sooner than Current version.
+Admins who purchased a domain name with one of our registration partners, or signed up for Google Apps for Work will have Next Generation by default.

-Policy Management and Message Recovery —This is a legacy product provided by Postini to Google Apps for Business customers.
-This was made available only to customers who registered Google Apps for Business before August 28, 2008.
+Policy Management and Message Recovery—This is a legacy product provided by Postini to Google Apps for Work customers.
+This was made available only to customers who registered Google Apps for Work before August 28, 2008.
 "Message Security for Google Apps" is name of the Postini service now offered to Google Apps customers.

 Postini—See Message Security for Google Apps.

-Single Sign-on API —SAML-based Single Sign-On (SSO) provides full control over the authorization and authentication of user accounts that access web based applications (like GMail or Calendar).
-Available to Google Apps for Business only.
+Single Sign-on API—SAML-based Single Sign-On (SSO) provides full control over the authorization and authentication of user accounts that access web based applications (like Gmail or Calendar).
+Available to Google Apps for Work only.
 Learn more about SAML SSO Reference.